 Saturday Open House Take and Make Craft

-Stop by the Youth Services Department every Saturday to take a home a fun seasonal craft (while supplies last)!
+Stop by the Youth Services Department every Saturday to take a home a thematic craft (while supplies last)!
 Due to COVID-19 this program is Take & Make only.
 Find out more on our website here.

 Our Favorite Books (Grades 2-5)

 Tuesday, April 6, 13, 20, & 27, 12-12:30pm, Online, No Registration Required

 Join Miss Heather on our Southbury Library Youth Services Facebook page for a read aloud of some of our favorite stories each Tuesday afternoon.
 Catch us live or watch it later!
 No Facebook account required to view.
 Find out more on our website here.

 First Chapter Friday (Grades 1-5)